rvaiya/keyd/man.md

 Where `<layer>` is the name of an (existing) layer in which the key is to be bound.

-As a special case an expression may be the string 'reset' in which case the current keymap will revert to its original state (all dynamically applied bindings will be dropped).
+As a special case, an expression may be the string 'reset', in which case the current keymap will revert to its original state (all dynamically applied bindings will be dropped).